Welcome to today's edition of the Rush 24-7 podcast.

 Another reason it can't beat me because he's not talking about people voting for her there.

-All these people to tell you she can't win, they're Russian trying to get all these people to declare for her and send it off or declare for Obama and so forth.
+All these people that tell you she can't win, they're Russian trying to get all these people to declare for her and send it off or declare for Obama and so forth.

 Here's the line by itself.

-She can't win, and Russia trying to get all these people quick timeout.
+They're Russia trying to get all these people.

-We'll be back even with my hearing loss, ladies and gentlemen.
+Even with my hearing loss, ladies and gentlemen, don't doubt me.

-He was on the um the uh prosecution team from the U.S. Attorney's Office, Southern District, New York that prosecuted uh Omar Abdel Rahman, the blind sheikh.
+He was on the prosecution team from the U.S. Attorney's Office, Southern District, New York, that prosecuted Omar Abdel-Rachman, the blind sheikh.

-Uh, wanted him earlier, but he's been busy interviewing on smaller affiliates uh with lesser hosts.
+Wanted him earlier, but he's been busy interviewing on smaller affiliates with lesser hosts.

 I'm giddy.